-Generalised Parton Distributions provide [2] a comprehensive description of the partonic structure of the nucleon and contain a wealth of new information.
+Generalised Parton Distributions (GPDs) [1] provide a comprehensive description of the partonic structure of the nucleon and contain a wealth of new information.
 They embody both, form factors observed in elastic scattering and parton distribution functions measured in deep inelastic scattering.
-A GPD can be considered as a momentum-dissected form factor providing information on the transverse localisation of a parton as a function of the fraction it carries of the nucleon's longitudinal momentum.
-Thus one obtains a "3D picture" of the nucleon which is often referred to as "nucleon tomography" (one main goal of COMPASS-II phase 1).
-GPDs also allow access to such a fundamental property of the nucleon as the orbital angular momentum of partons (goal of COMPASS-II phase 2 in a future addendum to the present proposal).
+A GPD can be considered as a momentumdissected form factor providing information on the transverse localisation of a parton as a function of the fraction it carries of the nucleon's longitudinal momentum.
+GPDs provide a sort of "3D picture" of the nucleon often referred as "nucleon tomography".
+GPDs also allow access to such a fundamental property of the nucleon as the orbital angular momentum of partons via the second moment of the sum of the GPDs H and E. The study of exclusive reactions like Deeply Virtual Compton Scattering (DVCS) and Deeply Virtual Meson Production (DVMP) is one of the most promising ways to experimentally constrain the GPDs.
+Measurements of these processes and notably of DVCS, the golden channel, have been performed or are planned at JLab [2](), at DESY with HERMES $[3](^1)$ , H1 $[4](^1)$ and ZEUS $[5](^1)$ and at CERN with COMPASS [6].

 The COMPASS experiment is situated at the CERN SPS M2 beam line.
 It provides high-energy (50-280 GeV)muon beams of either charges.
 The muons are produced in pion and kaon decays.
 Hence they are naturally longitudinally polarized and the helicity is charge dependent.
 As will be discussed later this is an important and unique feature of COMPASS-II to access GPDs via DVCS and DVMP.
-The existing COMPASS set-up [3] equipped with a 2.5 m long liquid hydrogen target will be used.
-In order to accomplish the detection of exclusive events a 4 m long recoil proton detector (CAMERA) will be installed around the target.
-For the DVCS channel the photon detection assured at small angle by the two existing electromagnetic calorimeter (ECAL1 and ECAL2) will be completed at larger angle by a new electromagnetic calorimeter (ECAL0) placed just downstream of the target.
-This will increase significantly the acceptance of the DVCS photon detection.
-Hence COMPASS-II will become a facility measuring exclusive reactions within a kinematic Bjorken variable ranging from $x_B \sim 0.01$ to about 0.1 and a photon virtuality Q^2 from 1 to 10 GeV2, which cannot be explored by any other existing or planned facility in the near future (Fig. 1).
-COMPASS-II will thus explore the uncharted x_B domain between the HERA collider experiments H1 and ZEUS and the fixed-target experiments as HERMES and the planned 12 GeV extension of the JLab [4].
+The existing COMPASS set-up [7] has been equipped with a 2.5 m long liquid hydrogen target.
+In order to accomplish the detection of exclusive events a 4 m long recoil proton detector (CAMERA) has been installed around the target.
+For the DVCS channel the photon detection assured at small angle by the two existing electromagnetic calorimeter (ECAL1 and ECAL2) is completed at larger angle by a new electromagnetic calorimeter (ECAL0) placed just downstream of the target.
+This increases significantly the acceptance of the DVCS photon detection.
+Hence COMPASS-II will become a facility measuring exclusive reactions within a kinematic Bjorken variable ranging from $x_B \sim 0.01$ to about 0.1 and a photon virtuality $Q^2$ from 1 to 10 $\text{GeV}^2$ , which cannot be explored by any other existing or planned facility in the near future (Fig. 1).
+COMPASS-II [6] will thus explore the uncharted $x_B$ domain between the HERA collider experiments H1 and ZEUS and the fixed-target experiments as HERMES and the planned 12 GeV extension of the JLab [8](1).